monogordo/learning-js/README.md

 Variable declarations are hoisted to the top of the function or scope.
 So a variable can be used before it is declared. *var* and *let* will produce different outcomes when it comes to hoisting.

+Function declarations are hoisted as well, but function expressions are not.
+Both function declarations and variable declarations are hoisted.
+But functions are hoisted first, and then variables.

-**Note:** Only the declarations themselves are hoisted, while any assignments or other executable logic are left in place
+**Note:** Only the declarations themselves are hoisted, while any assignments or other executable logic are left in place for the execution phase.

 ```javascript
 x = 2;